Kuangdia/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple cat themed version of a single-page Twitter clone.
+Tweeter is a simple cat themed, single-page Twitter clone.
 This Tweeter project is responsive to desktop, ipad, and mobile devices.
 Now cat lovers can enjoy tweeting or in this case, catching even more!

 # Final Product